About the Collection

 About the Archive

-In 2003 the Sainsbury Archive was set up as an independent charitable trust and in 2005 relocated to the Museum of London Docklands in Canary Wharf.
+In 2003 the Sainsbury Archive was set up as an independent charity and in 2005 relocated to the Museum of London Docklands in Canary Wharf.
 The object of The Sainsbury Archive is to advance education for the public benefit by collecting, maintaining and displaying items and documents relating to the history of Sainsbury's and the family of John James Sainsbury.

 We welcome visitors to the archive to consult original material held in the collection.
 If you would like more information about this please see our how to visit page.